Educational inequality in southeast Michigan: New Economy Initiative

 Created for the greater Detroit area of Southeast Michigan, the New Economy Initiative (NEI) is a philanthropic program focused on helping and rebuilding the economy of the area by supporting local businesses.
-Partners which help funding and programming include the Michigan Economic Development Corporation through the state government in Lansing, the University of Michigan in Ann Arbor, and NextEnergy, a Detroit-based environmental organization and manager of NextEnergy Solar Fund.
+Partners which help funding and programming include the Michigan Economic Development Corporation through the state government in Lansing, the University of Michigan in Ann Arbor, and NextEnergy, a Detroit-based environmental organization.
 Since launching in 2007, the program has provided over $96.2 to small businesses and local entrepreneurs in the metro area.

 Wayne County, which has significantly benefited from the NEI, has a high level of socioeconomic inequality, with the highest levels of poverty, but also some of the top wealthiest cities, according to some sources.
 Approximately $12,250 (70% of money given by NEI) has gone to Wayne County, with the hope of creating direct and indirect steady jobs (182 that directly went into the education sector).
 The average annual income accredited to NEI is $44,000 for each job.
 There is an achievement gap between low and high income parents, and while the jobs created by NEI are not in the higher brackets of income, the creation of jobs is still significant in increasing average family income.
 Other scholarly pieces, such as Unequal Childhoods, a book by sociologist Annette Lareau, show the different parenting styles between low- and high-income houses.

 The hope is that the NEI will help areas of all counties with less economic prosperity to close the existing wealth gap that is apparent is many of the regional public and private schools.
 However, some reports criticize the initiative because it does not report on the long-term health of the businesses it helps start.

 Teach For America

 Work done by Teach For America in the Detroit area began in 2010.
-Beyond participating in the classroom, it has also been involved with community based learning events for inner-city students in the metro area, including an equestrian program for teaching students about horseback riding and horse care, book donations on Africa-American culture, and advocating for Latino students.
+Beyond participating in the classroom, it has also been involved with community based learning events for inner-city students in the metro area, including an equestrian program for teaching students about horseback riding and horse care, book donations on African-American culture, and advocating for Latino students.
 The Detroit headquarters' website lists the average teacher's annual take-home salary, which was about $17,500 as of 2018, and the master's degree requirements to be a teacher in the program.
 The program is concerned that 81% of children from low income families do not graduate college by age 25.

 While this program, and many others, have worked to lessen inequality in the region, inequality is still evident in figures from funding, achievement scores, and social mobility.